Version 0.2.6 (beta)

 - Use connectivity independent of the to-be-predicted state when possible, such as resting-state functional connectivity.
 This implicitly tests for generalization across brain states (when predicting task activations), which is important given that connectivity is mostly invariant across states.
 There is substantial evidence for the dominant effect of intrinsic/state-general connectivity (see Cole et al. (2014) and Gratton et al. (2018)).
 Using structural connectivity also avoids this issue, though some details (e.g., the aggregate effects of synaptic weights) are lost with most structural connectivity methods.

 - Ensure statistical independence of activation and functional connectivity estimates when the same state is used for estimating both.
 The recommended approach is to use finite impulse response (FIR) regression as a preprocessing step, removing the to-be-predicted mean task activations prior to estimating task-state functional connectivity.
-Note that this leaves most of the task-related variance in the time series, since mean task effects are only a small (but important; which is why we try to predict them via activity flow mapping) portion of the data.
+Note that this leaves most of the task-related variance in the time series, since mean task effects are only a small (but important; which is why we try to predict them via activity flow modeling) portion of the data.
 See Cole et al. (2019) for more info.

 - Compare-then-average vs. average-then-compare: